daniel-mar/daniel-mar/README.md

 Countdown Timer
 ##### https://daniel-mar.github.io/countdown-timer/index.html
+Project goal: Manipulate and update the HTML elements, practice with algorithms to track current time and a desired time to countdown to.
-HTML, CSS, JavaScript: Used JavaScript for calculating and outputting the difference in time between my bootcamp graduation and current.
+##### HTML, CSS, JavaScript: Used JavaScript for calculating and outputting the difference in time between my bootcamp graduation and current.

 ##### Recreation
 ##### https://daniel-mar.github.io/unifeed-blog-page/index.html
+Project goal: Provided a UI Template, recreate the design using vanilla HTML, CSS
-HTML, CSS: Build out a website using a UI Template.
-Practice building out a front-end design from an idea to a website!
+##### HTML, CSS: Practiced building out a front-end design from an idea to a website!

 #### Prototyping
 ##### https://daniel-mar.github.io/video-preview/index.html